MicrosoftDocs/azure-ai-docs/articles/search/search-markdown-data-tutorial.md

 ## Create an index

 [Create Index (REST)](/rest/api/searchservice/indexes/create) creates a search index on your search service.
-An index specifies all the fields and their attributes
+An index specifies all the fields and their attributes.

 In one-to-many parsing, the search document defines the 'many' side of the relationship.
 The fields you specify in the index determine the structure of the search document.